-- 5 Outstanding; 4 Above Average; 3 Satisfactory; 2 Needs Improvement; 1 Unacceptable - 6.
-Action Plan Execution Overall Rating - 1.
-Achieve 100% statutory and legal compliance in all operational areas - 2.
-Achieve structural and organizational efficiency - 3.
-Achieve delivery of superior service to all retirement system employers, members and retirees - 4.
-Achieve a strong and positive working relationship with the NH Legislature - 5.
-Achieve Retirement System member, participating employer and stakeholder recognition that NHRS is a well-run, efficient and professional organization - 6.
-Achieve an investment return that meets or exceeds the total fund benchmark over a 3 5 year market cycle and a long term return of 6.75% or more
+5 - Outsta nding; 4 - Above Average; 3 - Satisfactory; 2 - Needs Improvement; 1 - Unacceptable 6.
+Action Plan Execution Overall Rating 1.
+A achieve 100% statutory and legal compliance in all operational areas 2.
+A achieve structural and organizational efficiency 3.
+A achieve delivery of superior service to all retirement system employers, members and retirees 4.
+A Achieve a strong and positive working relationship with the NH Legislature achieve Retirement System member, participating employer and stakeholder recognition that NHRS is a well-run, efficient and professional organization 6.
+A achieve an investment return that meets or exceeds the total fund benchmark over a 3 - 5 year narket cycle and a long term return of 6.75% or more